PedroHCouto/Projects-Udacity-Data-Engineer-Nanodegree/4_Data_Lake_with_Spark/README.md

 For a distributed online used in the cloud, do the following:
 1. Deploy a Cluster on AWS EMR and make sure to have a key-pair **.pem** file;

-2. Upload the `etl_EMR.py` and `dl.cfg` files to the EMR Cluster through the terminal as following:
+2. Upload the `etl_EMR.py` and `dl.cfg` files to the EMR Cluster through the terminal as follows:
 `scp -i YOUR-KEY-PAIR.pem etl_EMR.py dl.cfg hadoop@ePATH-OF-THE-EMR-MASTER-NODE`

 3. Connect with the cluster with the following command in the terminal: